 An online survey for community members ran from March 3 to April 2.
 Participants could review and provide feedback on draft design options for the new park on Richmond Street East.
 The draft design options were developed based on the feedback collected in Community Engagement Phase 1.

-This phase of the community engagement process will start in mid-2023.
+This phase of the community engagement process will start in fall 2023/winter 2024.
 In this phase, a final proposed design for the new parks will be presented to the local community for a final round of feedback and revisions.